virgili0/Virgilio/content/purgatorio/select-and-train-machine-learning-models/machine-learning-theory.md

 - [Example 4](https://mathspp.blogspot.com/2018/08/teaching-robot-how-to-vacuum-clean-with.html) couples decision trees with genetic algorithms.

 #### Ensemble Learning and Random Forest
-The idea of Ensemble Learning is to leverage all the different features, pros and cons of several ML models to obtain a group of "voters" that, for each prediction, gives you the most likely outcome, voted by different classifiers (SVM, ID3, maybe Logistic Regression).
+The idea of Ensemble Learning is to leverage all the different features, pros, and cons of several ML models to obtain a group of "voters" that, for each prediction, gives you the most likely outcome, voted by different classifiers (SVM, ID3, maybe Logistic Regression).
 [Here](https://www.youtube.com/watch?v=9VmKYwX_U7s) you get the basics of ensemble learning model, and [here](https://www.youtube.com/watch?v=3kYujfDgmNk) you find the most classic of them, the Random Forest.
 Although the idea is simple, this ensemble model turned out to be effective in tackling even some "hard" classification problems, or with a lot of data.

 [Here](https://scikit-learn.org/stable/modules/ensemble.html) you get a complete overview of the best practices for ensemble learning, and [here](https://towardsdatascience.com/random-forest-in-python-24d0893d51c0) you find an example of Random Forest with Scikit-Learn.
 Both links come with a bunch of useful techniques to use in practice.